Pfleiderer-Adrian/PixelArt_x_Spotify/README.md

     "PIXOO_IP": "your_static_pixoo_ip",
 }
 ```
-> The first two entrys are the credentials from your Spotify app.
+> The first two entrys are the credentials from your Spotify account.
 Therefore [create a spotify development account](https://developer.spotify.com/) and [register your app](https://developer.spotify.com/dashboard) for api access (both free).
 The PIXOO_IP is your static IP for your pixoo64 device in your network.
 You find the pixoo64-IP in your router admin center.
 Maybe you must make the ip static in your router settings.

 6. Install tkinter for the pixoo libary.
 ```bash